 Pre-employment tests are often used as part of the selection process.
-Employers believe they offer greater objectivity, reliability and validity than interviews.
+Some employers believe they offer a level of objectivity, reliability and validity not always offered by interviews.
 Often, employers use them when recruiting graduates to help select candidates with the right mix of skills and personal qualities.

 Tests help employers: